The Agentic Canvas: How to Turn Meetings Into Work

 What an Agentic Canvas Actually Is (and Why 2026 Changed It)

 The distinction matters.
 A reactive AI whiteboard waits for a command—"summarize this," "make a diagram."
-An agentic canvas operates on a plan → act → verify loop instead.
+An agentic canvas operates proactively instead.
 You give it a goal ("turn this discovery call into a project plan"), and it reasons through the steps, produces the artifact, and flags what it's unsure about.
 The 2026 launches from Figma and Miro are the first mainstream products to ship that loop on a visual surface, which is why "agentic canvas" went from a research term to a product category in a single week.

 Why now?
 Adoption finally caught up.
-Microsoft's 2026 Work Trend Index reports that active AI agents inside Microsoft 365 grew 15x year over year, and McKinsey's State of AI found 62% of organizations are at least experimenting with AI agents.
+Microsoft's 2026 Work Trend Index reports that while workers are ready for AI, organizations are lagging in redesigning workflows.
+Meanwhile, McKinsey's State of AI found 88% of organizations are now using AI, with 79% adopting generative AI.
 Teams already trust agents to draft.
 The canvas is simply where that drafting now happens in real time, in front of everyone.

 The risk is equally real.
 The same surface that turns a 60-minute meeting into a finished plan can also flood your team with generic, low-effort output.
 The rest of this guide is about getting the upside without that downside.